 It makes complete sense.

-High tax liberalism doesn't work.
+High-tax liberalism doesn't work.

-Uh there you have Cuomo admitting what we always knew.
+There you have Cuomo admitting what we always knew.

-When you raise taxes on the high up on the billionaires and millionaires, people flee.
+When you raise taxes on the high up, on the billionaires and millionaires, people flee.

 When you raise taxes on corporations, when you have the highest corporate tax rate in the industrial world before President Trump came on board, you had corporations moving their headquarters overseas.